DumpySquare/apm-ilx-sql-challenge/README.md

 # apm-ilx-sql-challenge
-An iRulesLX extension for BIG-IP APM to query a SQL Server database for challenge questions
+An iRulesLX extension written in JavaScript for hosting on F5 BIG-IP's NodeJS engine.
+F5's [Access Policy Manager](https://www.f5.com/products/security/access-policy-manager) (APM) integrates with this extension to query a SQL Server database for challenge questions during user authentication.
+While this example was created to integrate with Microsoft's SQL Server, this solution could easily be adapted to integrate with Oracle, Redis, MongoDB, etc.

-# cautionary note
-This solution is intended to be used as an example to enhance an existing APM flow that already includes proper Authentication & Authorization.
+This solution is intended to be used as an example to enhance an existing APM flow that already includes proper authentication & authorization schemes.
 This policy should not be considered an appropriate security measure when used by itself.
 It should only be considered as a fallback or additional challenge in a Multifactor Auth (MFA) environment.

-# requirements
+# Requirements
 - A BIG-IP with iRules LX and APM modules licensed.
 BIG-IP 13.1.1 was used for the creating and exporting of policies, but other versions should work fine as long as they are greater than 12.x
 - SQL Server database that the BIG-IP can connect to.
 You may use the scripts in the [sql-scripts](sql-scripts/) folder to create the Challenges table and GetChallenge stored proceedure that this example code uses.
 Once the table exists, populate it with Questions/Answers.
 Questions with single word answers are ideal for this application.
 [Azure Data Studio](https://docs.microsoft.com/en-us/sql/azure-data-studio/what-is?view=sql-server-2017) is a great tool for managing SQL Server databases.
 - A BIG-IP virtual server for testing

-# usage
+# Usage

 When the user connects to the virtual server with the policy, they will be challenged with a question to answer.